You don’t need to provide any fallback or other scripts to handle its functionality. It built with simple CSS3 techniques.

 <div id="controls" onclick=""> <label for="slide1"></label> <label for="slide2"></label> <label for="slide3"></label> <label for="slide4"></label> </div>

-Have a look the demo and find the complete source code.
+Have a look at the demo and find the complete source code.
 We have just reused csscience.com slider to recreate it and make it content slider support instead of images.

 Before getting implement on your live or production site, you need to make sure the browser support.
-It supports wide range of browsers but doesn’t work the transitions on IE9.
+It supports the wide range of browsers but doesn’t work the transitions on IE9.
 It also didn’t support the ~ selector on iOS5.